-News Remove scheduling 98

-Articl es 99

-Articles.

-The Article Input Screen Explained

-The Main tab

-The Advanced tab.

-The HTML editor toolbar explained.

-A summary of each command

-Add an Article.

-Update an article .

-Delete an Article.

-Add a Picture to an Article

-Assign category to article.
-110

-Link to another article (related articles)

-Attach a file to an article (attachment and inline link)

-Article history.

-The article history screen explained.
-115

-Autosave

-Articles being edited by another user

-Schedule an Item.

-Remove scheduling

-Add an article as a result of user feedback

-Bulk Update Articles

-Import articles.

-Create a file of articles to import

-Create a test file 124

-Import the test file 124

-Fix any problems.
-125

-Import articles.
-125

-Private Articles 126

-Set up private read and write

-Search Search 128

-Search for an article 128

-Search tips 128

-Add new status 129

-Add new article type
+News 65

+The news input screen explained 65

+Add news item.
+67

+Edit news item.
+68

+Delete news item.
+69

+Bulk update news items 70

+Subscribe to news.
+71

+Unsubscribe from news.
+72

+Schedule an item 73

+Remove scheduling 75

+-

+Knowledgebase 77

+Articles

+The article input screen explained 77

+The HTML editor toolbar explained 81

+A summary of each command 81

+Add an article 83

+Update an article 85

+Delete an article

+Add a picture to an article 87

+Assign category to article 89

+Link to another article (related articles) 91

+Attach a file to an article (attachment and inline link) 92

+Schedule an item 93

+Remove scheduling 95

+Add an article as a result of user feedback 96

+Bulk update articles 97

+Import articles 98

+Private articles 102

+Search 105

+Add new status

+Add new article type 108

 Subscribe to an article

-Unsubscribe from an article.
-132
+Unsubscribe from an article

-Categories 133
+Categories

 What are categories?
-133

-Category types 134
+Category types 112

-Add a Category
+Add a category 114

-The Category Input Screen Explained
+The category input screen explained

-Article Templates.
-139
+Article Templates

 What are article templates?
+117

-Using templates in articles.
-140
+Using templates in articles

-Add an Article Template 142
+Add an article template

 Article types as templates

 Glossary

 Glossary explained

-Add a glossary item
+Add a glossary item 124

-Import glossary.
+Kno owledgebase

-Comments
+Comments 125

-Article comments.
+Article comments 125

-Rating Comments.
+Rating comments.
+126

-Articles

-Bulk update comments, rating comments and feedback 150

-Files
+-: 1- 40-

+File :

 What are files and how do they work?
-151

-Add a File
+Add a file

-Bulk update files 153
+Bulk update files

-Add a Local File 154
+Add a local file

-Automatically Add Local Files 156

-Rule options 156

-File options 156

-Add New File Category 158
+Add new file category.

-Private Files 159
+Private files.

-Set up private read and write 160

-Assign category to a file.
-161
+Assign category to a file

-Delete a file 163

-Enable searching in files 164
+Delete a file Enable searching in files

-Searching in Word 2003 and below files
+Searching in Word files.

-Turning PDF or Word search off 165
+Turning PDF or Word search off

-Schedule an Item
+Schedule an item

-Remove scheduling 168

-Subscribe to a file 169
+Remove scheduling.
+Subscribe to a file.

 Unsubscribe from a file.

-Feedback
+Offsubscribe from a file 140

+Fee edback 147

-User feedback 171
+User feedback

-Ouick Response.
+Quick Response

-Reply to feedback from a user
+Reply to feedback from a user.

 Add an article as a result of user feedback

-Add New Feedback Subject.
+Add new feedback subject

-Article comments
+Article comments.

-The article comments screen explained
+The article comments screen explained.

-Rating Comments.
+Rating comments.

-The rating comments screen explained
+The rating comments screen explained 156

-ino rating commonts coroon explaned

-Users 181
+Use

 The User input screen explained

-Add a user
+Add a user 162

-Delete user .
+Delete user

-Bulk update users
+Bulk update users 164

-Import users.
+Import users

-Companies.
+Companies

 Privileges

 User privileges

 Create new user privilege

-The Privilege Screen Explained
+The privilege screen explained

 Set default user privileges

 Roles

-User roles
+User roles 175

-Create new user role

-Set Default User Roles

-My Account

-How do I change my password?

-How do I change my screen width?

-How do I display more articles on a page?

-Change the order articles and files are displayed in 202 203

-Subscriptions 203